 The manager has assessed that 100% of the fund investments that are considered sustainable investments are EU Taxonomy aligned.
-The fund investments economic activity is electricity generation from wind power and the substantial contribution is for the environmental objective of climate change mitigation under the EU Taxonomy.
-The manager assesses that the fund contributes substantially to climate change mitigation via constructing and operating onshore wind farms.
+The fund investments' economic activity is electricity generation from wind power and electricity generation using solar photovoltaic technology, and the substantial contribution is to the environmental objective of climate change mitigation under the EU Taxonomy.
+The manager assesses that the fund contributes substantially to climate change mitigation via constructing and operating onshore wind and solar farms.
 The manager assesses that the fund investments support the stabilisation of GHG concentrations in the atmosphere at a level which prevents dangerous anthropogenic interference with the climate system consistent with the long-term temperature goal of the Paris Agreement through the avoidance and decrease of GHG emissions by generating renewable energy.

-According to the environmental objective's technical screening criteria identified for the economic activity of electricity generation from wind power, the investments generate electricity from wind power.
+According to the environmental objective's technical screening criteria identified for the economic activities of electricity generation from wind power and electricity generation using solar photovoltaic technology, the investments generate electricity from wind power or solar photovoltaic technology.
 The manager considers that the investments fulfil the environmental objective technical screening criteria for the Do no significant harm criteria ('DNSH').
 Investments physical climate change risks are assessed according to the IPCC AR6 report RCP2.5-RCP8.5 scenarios, and material risks identified have adaptation plans.
 The manager has assessed waste and recyclability for the investments' entire lifecycle as well as conducted an Environmental Impact Assessment according to Directive 2011/92/EU with required mitigation and compensation measures.
 The manager reports sites/operations located in or near biodiversity-sensitive areas via EU/2022/1288 annex I Table 1 principle adverse impact indicators.
 No sites/operations were identified to be located in or near biodiversity-sensitive areas.